romerogroup/MechElastic/docs/_sources/elate_example.rst.txt

 >>> elate = ELATE(s = elastic_tensor, density = density)

 .. note:: If one wants to use a DFT code output for this example.
-They need to use the appropiate parser from ``mechelastic.parsers`` to get the density and the elastic tensor
+They need to use the appropriate parser from ``mechelastic.parsers`` to get the density and the elastic tensor

 1.2 Interacting with the ELATE object
 ---------------------------------------------------
-From this object we can access the entrie ELATE code by calling the class methods and attributes.
+From this object we can access the entire ELATE code by calling the class methods and attributes.
 We will first start by calling the print_properties() method to view a summary of the ELATE analysis to see which quantities we can access.

 1.2.1 Print Summary
 ~~~~~~~~~~~~~~~~